MurphyPone/code-blog/src/pages/how-to-run-a-hackathon/index.md

 ---
 date: "2019-04-21"
-title: "How to Run a Hackathon"
+title: "How to Improve Your Hackathon"
 subtitle: "a plan, a good team, and lots of lead time!"
 duration: "15 minute read"
 layout: single